-Best Coffee Maker With Grinder of 2019 (Our Top Picks)
+Best Coffee Maker With Grinder 2019 (Buying Guide + Top Picks)

-Its primary value is in its convenience, but there are many reasons why you may consider purchasing a machine like this...
+Its primary value is in its convenience but there are many reasons why you may consider purchasing a machine like this.
+Let's take a look at the top pick...

 TOP PICK: Breville BDC650BSS Grind Control